 We will look at the hardship faced by the family in supporting the young person at University.
 The trustees will look at household income after making allowances for rent or mortgage.
 Any exceptional expenditure may be considered if details are provided.
 A family with a single parent or one where the children are being cared for by grandparents will be considered.
 Disability or chronic illness of a parent or parents is another factor and so is disability or chronic illness of the student or a sibling.
 Evidence of any difficulties encountered by the student in his or her education or upbringing will be considered and evidence of any volunteering or out of school activities are other factors.
 The student statement is very important because this gives the Trustees an insight into the motivation and achievements of the student and their hopes and ambitions.

 All payments are subject to university reports confirming entry and subsequent registration/attendance and continuation of studies.
 A report with evidence of registration must be submitted for each of the subsequent payments: spring and autumn.
-By the 28th February for the spring payment and by the 18th October for the autumn payment.
+By the end of January for the spring payment and by the end of September for the autumn payment.
 If the evidence of registration is not received by Postal Family Fund by the dates specified, then the payment will be deferred to the next payment date.
-If a claim is not received by Postal Family Fund by the 30th June or the 31st December for the respective spring or autumn payments, then the Trustees of Postal Family Fund reserve the right to cancel that instalment of the bursary.
-A subsequent failure to submit evidence of registration by these dates may result in the cancellation of the remaining bursary payments.
+If a claim is not received by Postal Family Fund by the 28th February or the 31st October for the respective spring or autumn payments, then the Trustees of Postal Family Fund reserve the right to cancel that instalment of the bursary along with any remaining bursary payments.

 The Trustees can exercise their discretion.
 It is therefore important that the application form is fully completed, and all relevant information included, on which the Trustees will base their decision.